 d.
 Property, Plant and Equipment

-impairment losses, if any.
-Such cost includes the cost of replacing part of the plant and equipment
+accumulated impairment losses, if any.
+Such cost includes the cost of replacing part of the plant

 Expenditure directly attributable to expansion projects are capitalised.
 Administrative, general

-period which are not related to the project nor are incidental thereto, are charged to Statement of
+project period which are not related to the project nor are incidental thereto, are charged to

-the rates determined based on useful lives of the respective assets and residual values which is in
+at the rates determined based on useful lives of the respective assets and residual values which

 The estimated useful life of the Property Plant and Equipment is given below: